 Meanwhile, 31% of students who want the U.S. to scale back its involvement in the conflict say the U.S. shouldn’t accept Ukrainian refugees.
 Thirty percent want the U.S. to stop sending weapons and other forms of aid to Ukraine, while 27% think the U.S. should both lift sanctions against Russia, and that President Biden and other U.S. government officials should stop speaking out in support of Ukraine.

 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, 1,250 current U.S. college students ages 18 and older were surveyed.
 To qualify for the survey, each respondent had to currently be in a degree-granting program at a 2- or 4-year institution.
 Appropriate respondents were found via a screening question.
 This survey was conducted from April 29-30, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email Content Marketing Specialist Kristen Scatton at [email protected].
+Any questions can be directed to [email protected].